 Websites are great online brochures and great for company representation.
 However, many businesses wish to monetize their websites.
 When that is the case, there are two main methods of using a website for lead generation.
-There is Google’s paid Pay Per Click and then there is Search Engine Optimization.
+There are paid ads via Google Ads and Facebook Ads, and then there is Search Engine Optimization.
 According to Google, Search Engine Optimization or SEO is “the process of maximizing the number of visitors to a particular website by ensuring that the site appears high on the list of results returned by a search engine.”
 The way that you help your site appear higher on search engine results is by tweaking or optimizing key variables both on the site (on-site or on-page) and off of the site (off-site).

 How Google and internet searches work

 So a company has a website.
 Great!
 Now what?
 Well, that website has to be recognized by search engines.
 This is a process called indexing.
 Indexing means that the search engine has scanned the site and it is now stored in their databases.
 Now, if the site is properly optimized, it can show up in a search.
 The question becomes, how far down on the search results.
 Let’s dive into that quickly.

 Google has 200+ factors it uses when determining how accurately a site answers the Googler’s query.
 (We call the one searching a “Googler”).
 Google scans or sends its Google Bots to scan the internet each day and month.
 Sometimes they’ll “discover” a site and sometimes they won’t.
 You can notify Google of your site by using their Search Console.
 There is an option in the dashboard to notify Google that your site exists and ask them to scan it.
 This is helpful with new sites or new pages about which you wish to proactively notify Google.